SpyroRock/FLASK-API-CRUD-Docker/app/README.md

-Simple FLASK API managing Employees and their Taska
+Simple FLASK API managing Employees and their Tasks